webplatform/docs-wpd/Community/Meetings/General/2013/1206_raw_mtg_notes/index.md

 ... as it gets more history

-... external links : should we do this is up for debate.
+... external links&#160;: should we do this is up for debate.

 ... we could decide an order...